ICTASL/MyHealthApp-backend/readme.md

 -Now you can edit any html file inside the resource.

 - Hit Ctrl+C or just close the command line window to stop the server.

-#### Adding a New Web Page
-- Create a html file in `src/main/resources/templates/`
-- Create an endpoint in `WebPortalController` to serve the web page
-- The endpoint must return a string which is the name of the html file (eg. `login` for login.html)

 _Happy Contributing!_